vzMars/video-game-sales-analysis/README.md

 Rectangular

-Qualitative - Rank, Name, Platform, Year, Genre and Publisher
+Qualitative (categorical) - Rank, Name, Platform, Year, Genre, and Publisher

-Quantitative - NA_Sales, EU_Sales, JP_Sales, Other_Sales and Global_Sales
+Quantitative (numerical) - NA_Sales, EU_Sales, JP_Sales, Other_Sales and Global_Sales

 ### - The granularity of the data: